SPatel29/JDBC_Personal_Project/README.md

 ## Purpose:

-- My aim was to use JDBC driver from Postgress to create an app that lets users write SQL scripts seemlessly, and provide options such as privilages and user login
+- My aim was to use the JDBC driver from Postgress to create an app that lets users write SQL scripts seamlessly, and provide options such as privileges and user loginn

 ## Program Features: